JonathonFry/iamjonfry/content/post/mobile-engineers-and-microservices.md

 I've only previously dipped my toe into the world of microservices using node.js and python but i've read a lot of lovely things about [Go](https://golang.org/), and wanted to try creating something myself.

-With just a few lines of code you can spin up an endpoint and return the infamous `hello world`.
+With just a few lines of code you can spin up an endpoint and return the infamous `hello world`

 <script src="https://gist.github.com/JonathonFry/b4abcb05be4b55ceaab5.js"></script>

 To deploy this to a server you first use `go build` to create a binary file.
 This will output an executable called `main` that we can then use to execute.
 That's it.
 (You can tweak the compilation options to build for different architectures)

-Building on this I recently added RSVP functionality to my wedding website [http://104.196.7.117:8080/rsvp.html](http://104.196.7.117:8080/rsvp.html) using Go.
-I'll open source this code on GitHub once the RSVP's are finished.
+Building on this I recently added RSVP functionality to my wedding website using Go.
+You can find a post on how I achieved that [here](/frywedding-rsvp-using-go/).

 J